Macron vs. Le Pen: The French presidential election runoff explained - KESQ

 A much closer contest than the 2017 election.

-Macron and Le Pen both increased their total share of the vote in this year’s first round compared with 2017, but surveys ahead of the first round on April 10 showed Le Pen enjoyed a late surge of support in March.
+Macron and Le Pen both increased their total share of the vote in this year’s first round compared with 2017, but surveys ahead of the first round earlier this month showed Le Pen enjoyed a late surge of support in March.

 Polling by Ifop-Fiducial released on April 10 suggests Macron would win a second-round contest against Le Pen by just 51% to 49%.
-Macron’s advantage has increased in the days since the first round results came in, but two weeks is a long time in politics — and a lot could change between now and election day.
+Macron’s advantage has slightly increased in the days since the first round results came in, according to the same polling.

 Political analysts often say the French vote with their heart in round one, then vote with their head in round two — meaning they choose their ideal candidate first, then opt for the lesser of two evils in the second round.